wkencel/WillKencelGatsbySite/src/content/pages/index.md

   ctaText: Learn more
   ctaLink: /about
 ---
-### Welcome to my homesite!
+### Welcome!

-Find out more about me and my current projects or learn more on my "500 Words or Less" blog for current events in Software, Space and Science
+Find out more about me and my current projects or check out my blog for current news in Software, Science and Technology.